Base models of the Beijing-Jeep Cherokee XJ didn’t get a rear window wiper standard, like the purple-red car. The green car has a wiper.

-The Cherokee XJ was made by Beijing-Jeep from 1984 until 2009 in trillions of different variants.
+The Beijing-Jeep Cherokee XJ was made by Beijing-Jeep from 1984 until 2009 in trillions of different variants.
 Power came from a 2.5 four or a 4.0 six, but the 2.5 was way more common.
-Back in the early 2000’s, the Cherokee was everywhere.
-I had one too (without wiper).
+Back in the early 2000s, the Cherokee was everywhere.
+I had one too (without a wiper).
 From 2010 or so, these great vehicles slowly started to disappear from the streets, due to age and stricter environmental regulations.

 This really is a nice example.
 The decal with the skier was very famous then, because it was a bit odd, to have a factory decal like that on a motor car.
 I always thought it was interesting.
 Alloys look as shiny as new!